Opinion | Think things are ugly and divisive now? Just wait until 2021.

 When he says “blue state bailout,” he’s referring to funds for state and local governments to help them deal with the pandemic and keep from having to fire hundreds of thousands of workers, from teachers to firefighters to maintenance workers and many more.

-Those funds would of course go to every state, Hawley’s included.
+Those funds would, of course, go to every state, Hawley’s included.
 But Republicans decided calling it a “blue state bailout” would be an effective way to convince their own constituents to turn against state and local funding.
-It’s a way of saying “Forget about the fact that not approving these funds will hurt you; you should oppose it because it might help other Americans.
+It’s a way of saying, “Forget about the fact that not approving these funds will hurt you; you should oppose it because it might help other Americans.
 You know, the ones we keep telling you to hate.”

 For his part, Joe Biden thinks wavering voters would prefer to see a united country, even if it seems like something of a fantasy right now.
 Which is why he aired this ad during the World Series, and why unity is one of his core closing messages:

-This is a familiar message; when narrator Sam Elliott says “There is only one America.
+This is a familiar message; when narrator Sam Elliott says, “There is only one America.
 No Democratic rivers.
 No Republican mountains,” you can hear the echoes of Barack Obama telling the 2004 Democratic convention, “There is not a liberal America and a conservative America — there is the United States of America.”
 It’s both something we want to hear and believe, and an aspiration we cannot seem to realize.

 If Biden is elected and Democrats control Congress, where will the GOP see its political renewal lying?
-They’ll again find it in telling their constituents that Those Other People hate them and are trying to annihilate them.
+Republicans will again find it in telling their constituents that Those Other People hate them and are trying to annihilate them.

 It plays well even when Republicans are the ones holding power; it’s even more potent when they’re in the minority and conservatives can be told they’re history’s victims, and only candidates promising resentment and revanchism can deliver them back what they lost.